Project Length Custom Length

 Beads required: Beads required:

-This is the second alphabetical section of a glossary of popular beading and jewellery making terms and terminology.
-This beading glossary combines imagery to great effect alongside succinct easily understood definitions, with links through to more in-depth content and bead resources where the topic merits this.
-It can be used as an bead A to Z reference guide to dip into as required, or as a beading and jewellery guide for beginners to help broaden their beading and jewellery making knowledge.
-It is particularly effective when used alongside our wider collection of instructional Guides, Histories, Theories and Tutorials as well as in conjunction with our more specialist beading glossaries covering Gemstones and Venetian Glass Making Processes.
+Part two of a two part jewellery glossary of beading terms and jewellery making terminology.
+Combining clear images with easy to understand dictionary like definitions, this bead glossary also provides links to more in depth content and bead resources.
+It can be used as a beading A to Z reference guide to dip into as needed, or as a beading and jewellery glossary for beginners to help broaden beading and jewellery making knowledge.
+It is particularly effective when used alongside our Beading Guides, Histories, Theories and Tutorials, or in conjunction with our Gemstones & Minerals Glossary and Venetian Glass Making Glossary.

-Jump to section: K L M N O P Q R S T U V W X Y Z or go to A to J
+Jump to a jewellery making term: K L M N O P Q R S T U V W X Y Z or A to J

 K